singh1114/best/_posts/2019-10-02-mongo-aggregates.md

 }
 ```

-`winningplan` contains a object which tells us more about the winning plan which was used to run the query and `queryPlanner` contains an `Array` of plans which were tried.
+`winningplan` contains an object which tells us more about the winning plan which was used to run the query and `queryPlanner` contains an `Array` of plans which were tried.
 Mongo chooses the best plans and uses it for running the queries.

 If you use the `explain` with `executionStats` it will give you things like `docs Returned` and `docs Examined` which can be helpful in finding the best suitable `index` for your `collection`.